 Brussels sprouts are one of those vegetables we've all heard about but had no idea what they taste like.
-They're actually much better than their reputation would lead you to believe.
+They're much better than their reputation would lead you to believe.
 Have you wondered if the Brussels sprouts taste good in the picture below?
 They're good!
 I swear!

 Let me take a moment to paint a picture of what brussels sprouts taste like.
-They are a little bit of an earthy flavor, but not in the wrong way.
+They are a little earthy flavor, but not in the wrong way.
 Similar in flavor and texture to broccoli, but have a stronger taste.
-If want to know what brussels sprouts taste like, some ways to cook them, and read on!
+If you want to know what brussels sprouts taste like, some ways to cook them, and read on!
 I'll tell you everything you need to know about these small cabbages and some of the best ways to enjoy them.

 Brussels Sprout Basics

 Brussel sprouts (brassica oleracea), are also known in some parts of the world, Brussel sprouts have been cultivated since the 16th century.
 They are rich in vitamins and minerals such as vitamin C and potassium.

 They are a cruciferous vegetable and a member of the cabbage family–these little cabbages are related to broccoli, cauliflower, kale, collard greens, and kohlrabi.
 Often mistaken for mini cabbages, they are originally from Belgium.